 Opioids should only be used by those they are prescribed for.
 Do not give your medicine to anyone else.
-Taking higher doses or more frequent doses of opioid, may increase the risk of addiction Overuse and misuse can lead to overdose and/or death
+Taking higher doses or more frequent doses of opioid, may increase the risk of addiction.
+Overuse and misuse can lead to overdose and/or death.

 Long-term use may cause decreased sex hormone levels and increased levels of the hormone prolactin.
-Contact your doctor if vou experience symptoms such as decreased libido, impotence of
+Contact your doctor if you experience symptoms such as decreased libido, impotence or absence of menstruation (amenorrhea).

-Talk to your doctor or pharmacist if you experience any of the owing symptoms while taking Methadone Oral Sol
+Talk to your doctor or pharmacist if you experience any of the following symptoms while taking Methadone Oral Solution:

-• Weakness, fatique, lack of appetite, nausea, vomiting or low blood pressure.
+· Weakness, fatigue, lack of appetite, nausea, vomiting or low blood pressure.
 This may be a symptom of the adrenals producing too little of the hormone cortisol, and you may need to take hormone supplement.

-During treatment, this medicine should not be stopped suddenly but gradually, as sudden stoppage could lead to withdrawal
+During treatment, this medicine should not be stopped suddenly, but gradually, as sudden stoppage could lead to withdrawal symptoms.